truongsonghiep/journey-to-the-west/chapter_001.md

 Hailed a king, a sage, he is free to roam.
 The Handsome Monkey King thus led a flock of gibbons and baboons, some of whom were appointed by him as his officers and ministers.
 They toured the FlowerFruit Mountain in the morning, and they lived in the Water-Curtain Cave by night.
-14
-14

 Living in concord and sympathy, they did not mingle with bird or beast but enjoyed their independence in perfect happiness.
 For such were their activities:

-In the spring they gathered flowers for food and drink.
+*In the spring they gathered flowers for food and drink.<br>
-In the summer they went in quest of fruits for sustenance.
+In the summer they went in quest of fruits for sustenance.<br>
-In the autumn they amassed taros and chestnuts to ward off time.
+In the autumn they amassed taros and chestnuts to ward off time.<br>
-In the winter they searched for yellow-sperms to live out the year.
+In the winter they searched for yellow-sperms to live out the year.*

 The Handsome Monkey King had enjoyed this insouciant existence for three or four hundred years when one day, while feasting with the rest of the monkeys, he suddenly grew sad and shed a few tears.
-Alarmed, the monkeys surrounding him bowed down and asked, *"What is disturbing the Great King?”
+Alarmed, the monkeys surrounding him bowed down and asked, *"What is disturbing the Great King?"*

 The Monkey King replied, *"Though I am very happy at the moment, I am a little concerned about the future.
-Hence I‟m distressed.”
+Hence I'm distressed."*

 The monkeys all laughed and said, *"The Great King indeed does not know contentment!
 Here we daily have a banquet on an immortal mountain in a blessed land, in an ancient cave on a divine continent.
 We are not subject to the unicorn or the phoenix, nor are we governed by the rulers of mankind.
 Such independence and comfort are immeasurable blessings.
-Why, then, does he worry about the future?”
+Why, then, does he worry about the future?"*

 The Monkey King said, *"Though we are not subject to the laws of man today, nor need we be threatened by the rule of any bird or beast, old age and physical decay in the future will disclose the secret sovereignty of Yama, King of the Underworld.
-If we die, shall we not have lived in vain, not being able to rank forever among the Heavenly beings?”
+If we die, shall we not have lived in vain, not being able to rank forever among the Heavenly beings?"*

 When the monkeys heard this, they all covered their faces and wept mournfully, each one troubled by his own impermanence.
 But look!
 From among the ranks a bareback monkey suddenly leaped forth and cried aloud, *"If the Great King is so farsighted, it may well indicate the sprouting of his religious inclination.
-There are, among the five major divisions of all living creatures, only three species that are not subject to Yama, King of the Underworld.”
+There are, among the five major divisions of all living creatures, only three species that are not subject to Yama, King of the Underworld."*

-The Monkey King said, *"Do you know who they are?”
+The Monkey King said, *"Do you know who they are?"*

-The monkey said, *"They are the Buddhas, the immortals, and the holy sages;
-these three alone can avoid the Wheel of Transmigration as well as the process of birth and destruction, and live as long as Heaven and Earth, the mountains and the streams.”
+The monkey said, *"They are the Buddhas, the immortals, and the holy sages; these three alone can avoid the Wheel of Transmigration as well as the process of birth and destruction, and live as long as Heaven and Earth, the mountains and the streams."*

-“Where do they live?” asked the Monkey King.
-The monkey said, *"They do not live beyond the world of the Jambūdvīpa, for they dwell within ancient caves on immortal mountains.”
+*"Where do they live?"* asked the Monkey King.
+The monkey said, *"They do not live beyond the world of the Jambūdvīpa, for they dwell within ancient caves on immortal mountains."*

 When the Monkey King heard this, he was filled with delight, saying, *"Tomorrow I shall take leave of you all and go down the mountain.
 Even if I have to wander with the clouds to the corners of the sea or journey to the distant edges of Heaven, I intend to find these three kinds of people.
 I will learn from them how to be young forever and escape the calamity inflicted by King Yama.
 Lo, this utterance at once led him
 To leap free of the Transmigration Net,
 And be the Great Sage, Equal to Heaven.

 All the monkeys clapped their hands in acclamation, saying, *"Wonderful!
 Wonderful!
-Tomorrow we shall scour the mountain ranges to gather plenty of fruits, so that we may send the Great King off with a great banquet.”
-Next day the monkeys duly 15
+Tomorrow we shall scour the mountain ranges to gather plenty of fruits, so that we may send the Great King off with a great banquet."*

-15
-went to gather immortal peaches, to pick rare fruits, to dig out mountain herbs, and to chop yellowsperms.
+Next day the monkeys duly went to gather immortal peaches, to pick rare fruits, to dig out mountain herbs, and to chop yellowsperms.
 They brought in an orderly manner every variety of orchids and epidendrums, exotic plants and strange flowers.
 They set out the stone chairs and stone tables, covering the tables with immortal wines and food.
-Look at the Golden balls and pearly pellets,
+Look at the

+*Golden balls and pearly pellets,
 Red ripeness and yellow plumpness.
 Golden balls and pearly pellets are the cherries, Their colors truly luscious.